prettydiff/simple/readme.md

 ### Parse errors
 * Arguments are declared on a function without assignment to a string.
+* Malformed number.
+A number is composed of only one or more numeric digits and a single period.
+A number may be preceeded by a `+` or `-` character.
 * Arithmetic and comparison operators must occur between values or between a parenthesis group of values either by literal numbers or by reference.
 * Using the `?` and not using a `#`, or the opposite, within the same grouping.
 A ternary statement requires use of both syntax characters.
 * The `:`, `?`, and `#` characters expect to be followed by a reference, literal value, or a parenthesis grouping.